DuckTales (2017 TV series): Prose books

 In 2018, Disney Press published "DuckTales: Solving Mysteries and Rewriting History!", a companion book covering the majority of season one, as seen from the perspective of Scrooge, Huey, Dewey, Louie, and Webby.
 It is written by Rob Renzetti and show writer Rachel Vine.

 Art book

 In 2022, Ken Plume revealed he was working on a DuckTales art book.
 Titled "The Art of DuckTales", the book was published by Dark Horse Comics and released on October 24, 2022.

 Comics

-An ongoing comic book series based on the show is being published by IDW Publishing, with Joe Caramagna, Joey Cavalieri and Steve Behling sharing writing duties, and Luca Usai, Gianfranco Florio and others providing the art.
+A comic book series based on the show was published by IDW Publishing from 2017 until 2020, with Joe Caramagna, Joey Cavalieri and Steve Behling sharing writing duties, and Luca Usai, Gianfranco Florio and others providing the art.
 Ducktales #0 was released on July 19, 2017, and #1 of the monthly series followed on September 27.

 The individual issues are also collected in trade paperbacks: